tureluren/refql/README.md

 # RefQL
-A Node.js and Deno library for composing and running typesafe SQL queries.
+A library for composing and running typesafe SQL queries.

 ## Installation
 ```bash